mhavey/marklogic/uml2es/examples/hr/README.md

 gradle -PenvironmentName=local -i clearGenerated includeXMI2ESTransform mlDeploy

 Confirm:
-- Modules DB has /xmi2es/loadXMITransformation.xqy
+- Modules DB has these modules
+  * /xmi2es/extender.xqy
+  * /xmi2es/problemTracker.xqy
+  * /xmi2es/xmi2esTransform.xqy
+- Staging, Final, Schemas databases are empty
 - No documents having URI containing GENERATED in modules, FINAL, STAGING, or schemas DB.

 ### Transform UML to ES

 Next, move our UML model into ML as an ES model.
+Let's divide this into two parts.

+#### Load UML Model and Observe Output of Transform

+We will load our UML model and transform it to Entity Services format.
+Run the following:

+gradle -PenvironmentName=local -i ingestModel

+Confirm:
+- Final DB has the following documents
+  * /xmi2es/es/DHFEmployeeSample.json (The ES model descriptor in JSON form)
+  * /xmi2es/extension/DHFEmployeeSample.ttl (Semantic triples that extend our model)
+  * /xmi2es/extension/DHFEmployeeSample.txt (A text summary of our model extension)
+  * /xmi2es/findings/DHFEmployeeSample.xml (Problems found during transformation)
+  * /xmi2es/semgen/DHFEmployeeSample.txt (Generated XQuery code to add triples expressing semantic relationships between employees and departments)
+  * /xmi2es/xmi/DHFEmployeeSample.xml (The original UML model as an XMI document)
+- Your gradle directory structure under data/entity-services-dump has the same documents as above.
+- File DHFEmployeeSample.json exists in gradle's data/entity-services directory.
+This is our ES model descriptor to be deployed.
+- File DHFEmployeeSample.ttl exists in gradle's data/entity-services-extension directory.
+This is our ES model extension to be deployed.

+A few things to notice:
+- We made use of the generated code in the /xmi2es/semgen/DHFEmployeeSample.txt module!
+Specifically, we pasted it into the harmonization triples modules plugins/entities/Department/harmoize/HarmonizeDepartment/triples.xqy and plugins/entities/Employee/harmoize/HarmonizeEmployee/triples.xqy.
+No need to write that code from scratch.
+The model gave enough semantic information to generate the code.
+- We made use of the extended model definition.
+Specifically, we pasted the contents of /xmi2es/extension/DHFEmployeeSample.txt as a block comment into our conversion module plugins/ext/entity-services/HR-0.0.1.xqy.
+We refer back to that comment in several points in the code, showing that our implementation references facts from the extended model.

+#### Deploy Entity Services Model and Associated Artifacts

-Then generate ES artifacts.
+Next, generate ES artifacts.
 The strange task workaroundDeployESModelToFinal works around the issue where ES model is deployed to STAGING instead of FINAL.

 Run the following:

-gradle -PenvironmentName=local -i ingestModel mlgen  workaroundDeployESModelToFinal
+gradle -PenvironmentName=local -i mlgen loadExtendedModel workaroundDeployESModelToFinal

 Confirm:
-- Content DB has the following documents -/marklogic.com/entity-services/models/DHFEmployeeSample.xml
+- Final DB now has the following document
-  - /xmi2es/es/DHFEmployeeSample.xml
-  - /xmi2es/findings/DHFEmployeeSample.xml
-  - /xmi2es/xmi/DHFEmployeeSample.xml
+  * /marklogic.com/entity-services/models/DHFEmployeeSample.json

 - In Query Console, open a tab of type SPARQL, point to the FINAL DB, run the following query, and verify you get any results.
-THis means the ES model is in FINAL and its semantic metadata is populated.
+This means the ES model is in FINAL and its semantic metadata is populated.

-select * where {?s ?o ?p}
+select * where {?s ?o ?p} --- TODO and check that our extensions are there also

+Among the results, you should see the following:
+- <http://com.marklogic.es.uml.hr/HR-0.0.1/Department/departmentId> <http://marklogic.com/entity-services#datatype> <http://www.w3.org/2001/XMLSchema#int> - From basic ES model
+- <http://com.marklogic.es.uml.hr/HR-0.0.1/Department>  <http://marklogic.com/xmi2es/xes/semIRI>  "deptIRI" - From the extended ES model

 - In gradle project, check for these newly generated files:
-  - src/main/ml-modules/ext/entity-services/HR-0.0.1.xqy
+  * src/main/ml-modules/ext/entity-services/HR-0.0.1.xqy
-  - src/main/ml-modules/options/HR.xml
+  * src/main/ml-modules/options/HR.xml
-  - user-config/databases/content-database.json
+  * user-config/databases/content-database.json
-  - user-config/schemas/HR-0.0.1.xsd
+  * user-config/schemas/HR-0.0.1.xsd
-  - user-config/schemas/tde/HR-0.0.1.tdex
+  * user-config/schemas/tde/HR-0.0.1.tdex

   We won't use any of these artifacts in this demo.
 The code already contains a tweaked version of HR-0.0.1.xqy in /plugins/ext/entity-services.
 Because we won't use these artifacts, we don't need to reload our schemas or modules.